harshil1111999/Slicer/README.md

 ```bash
 $ py -W ignore test.py
 ```
+ A `Latex` report corresponding to this project is present in `report`.
+There are many tools available to render the latex file like [Overleaf](https://www.overleaf.com/), MiKTeX, TeX Live, MacTeX, etc.

 ## Acknowledgement
 We would like to thank Prof. Jayprakash Lalchandani for the guidance and the valuable feedback throughout the project.